 2: Check Insurance Coverage

-The Specialty Pharmacy or your doctor’s office will contact your insurance company to help determine and verify coverage for you.
+The Specialty Pharmacy, United Therapeutics Cares, or your doctor’s office will contact your insurance company to help determine and verify coverage for you.
 They can determine if you qualify for the Co-Pay Assistance Program.

-TIP: Your insurance company or Specialty Pharmacy will reach out to you to discuss your coverage, so be sure to answer your phone.
+TIP: Your insurance company, Specialty Pharmacy, or United Therapeutics Cares will reach out to you to discuss your coverage, so be sure to answer your phone.

 LEARN ABOUT SP SUPPORT VIEW COST ASSISTANCE